Froxwin/Lime/README.md

 </div>

 Lime is a render engine written in haskell that employes recursive ray tracing.
-The recursive nature of the algorithim makes it ideal to be implemented in a purely functional language like haskell.
+The recursive nature of the algorithim makes it ideal to implement in a purely functional language like haskell.

 ## Usage